codatio/codat-docs/docs/lending/excel/enhanced-financials-report.md

 ## Using the report

-To get the most out of the report, try creating a pivot table and grouping the data by category Levels 1-5 to replicate a financial statement view.
+To get the most out of the report, try creating a pivot table and grouping the data by category levels 1-5 to replicate a financial statement view.
 You can also create formulas to calculate financial ratios from this data.

 ![Enhanced Financials Report](/img/lending/enhanced-financials.png "Enhanced Financials Report")